 More information about the Housecalls that I offer can be found here: Housecalls

-Skype, phone, and client-not-present-MP3 Psychic Mediumship readings focus on what is for your highest and best good at the time of your reading, as well as the possibility of bringing through (communicating with) crossed-over spirits in a way that is healing and helpful.
+Skype, phone, and client-not-present-MP3 Combination Psychic Mediumship + Tools Readings focus on what is for your highest and best good at the time of your reading, keeping the door open to communicate with crossed-over spirits such as friends, family members, and anyone who is either directly or indirectly associated with the client, in a way that is healing and meaningful.
+Various tools may be used by the Guides and I for the reading - such as Evolutionary Astrology, Numerology, Tarot, Oracle cards, etc. - if deemed helpful by Spirit to relay guidance.
 Phone and Skype readings can be recorded on my end, as my gift to you.
 These recordings can be e-mailed to you as an audio MP3 file.
 Client-not-present-MP3 readings are for folks who don't feel the need to be present or simply don't want to be present (except for their energy and Guides) when the reading takes place.
 Psychic Mediumship readings are offered for a fixed donation of $50 for thirty-minutes or $100 for one-hour.
 Once paid (see button below), I will contact you via e-mail with two options for reading dates/times.
 If neither option works for you, I will ask you for an idea of what days/times are good for you and more options will be given.

-For testimonials, please see: Reading Testimonials.
-Please see fixed donation button below.
+For reviews, please see: Reviews for Rev. Jeannine Bakriges Please see fixed donation button below.
 Please note that you do not need to have your own Paypal account for your credit card to be accepted.If you'd prefer to send a money order, please contact me at:firstname.lastname@example.org

 Fixed Donation Options For Tarot Reading